 Art & Music Appreciation and Shakespeare Study

-We don’t study art consistently throughout the year.
+There are several ways to incorporate art appreciation into your homeschool.
 Art books and art cards are “strewn” throughout the house on coffee tables and in our morning basket.
+Several of the these we use for Picture Study during our Morning Meetup.
 My girls love to go to museums and study pieces of art.
-I strongly encourage “field schooling” to a local museum or art gallery to expose your children to beautiful and interesting art.
+I strongly encourage “fieldschooling” to a local museum or art gallery to expose your children to beautiful and interesting art.